Frequently Asked Questions

 That's a fundamentally different skill set.
 It's less about keywords and more about narrative.
 Less about technical SEO and more about what buyers need to believe about your product.

-You're Not in Control
+You're not in control

 Unlike your website, your ads, or your sales scripts, you don't control what AI says about you.
 You can influence it, but you can't dictate it.